54nd339/Portfolio/content/projects/TSC-App.md

 showInProjects: true
 ---

-Mobile App for Talent Sprint Classes, Berhampur.
+Mobile App for Talent Sprint Classes, Berhampur with Material UI and Firebase as backend.